TheophileMt92/theophile-mouton/portfolio.md

     const closeBtn = document.querySelector('.close-btn');
     const projectInfo = {
          project7: {
-            title: "Important Shark and Ray Areas",
+            title: "Protection of Sharks and Rays",
-            description: "Mapping critical habitat of Sharks, Rays and Chimaeras across the globe."
+            description: "Evaluating the governance and protection of sharks and rays in the Central and South American Pacific."
         },
         project6: {
             title: "Important Shark and Ray Areas",